Kotlin Help

 Garbage collector

-Kotlin/Native's GC algorithm is constantly evolving.
+Kotlin/Native's garbage collector (GC) algorithm is constantly evolving.
 Currently, it functions as a stop-the-world mark and concurrent sweep collector that does not separate the heap into generations.

-The GC is executed on a separate thread and started based on the timer and memory pressure heuristics.
+The GC is executed on a separate thread and started based on the memory pressure heuristics or by a timer.
 Alternatively, it can be called manually.

 Enable garbage collection manually